UlyssesU/Guess_the_number/README.md

 # Guess_the_number
-guessing game built using python.
+A guessing game built using python. use command 'python main.py' or 'python3 main.py' to run